-It is planned to undertake all high risk (category A-C) premises inspections within +/-28 days of their due date.
+It is planned to undertake all high risk (category A-C) premises inspections within +/- 28 days of their due date.
 This will include evening and weekend visits.
 It is anticipated that the service will also be able to carry out category D interventions within +/- 28 days of their due date.
 Category E interventions will be achieved in batches as per the Alternative Enforcement Strategy.

-It should be noted that within the due inspection programme additional inspections are also required for new food premises and business premises that close and reopened as a different category operation and those that change management.
-This number is largely unpredictable.
+It should be noted that within the due inspection programme additional inspections are also required for new food premises and business premises that close and re-opened as a different category operation and those that change management.
+This number is largely unpredictable as is the number of business who request a re-inspection as part of the safe guards employed under the Food Hygiene Rating Scheme.

-The inspection of food businesses at the Derby is once again a priority.
+The inspection of food businesses at the Derby is priority based on the large number of visitors to the event and the hugely diverse food offering from a large number of caterers.
 Prior to the event discussions will be held with the racecourse management and the contractors for food supply to ensure best practice in food and health & safety.